lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/install_jupyter.md

 These sections show how to set up and run a remote Jupyter server with GPUs within a Slurm job.
 Furthermore, the following sections explain which modules and packages you need for that.

+!!! note
-**Note:** On ZIH system, there is a [JupyterHub](../access/jupyterhub.md), where you do not need the manual server setup described below and can simply run your Jupyter notebook on HPC nodes.
+    On ZIH systems, there is a [JupyterHub](../access/jupyterhub.md), where you do not need the manual server setup described below and can simply run your Jupyter notebook on HPC nodes.
 Keep in mind, that, with JupyterHub, you can't work with some special instruments.
 However, general data analytics tools are available.

 The remote Jupyter server is able to offer more freedom with settings and approaches.